Alcohol and the body

 But what are the effects of alcohol on your gums, mouth tissues, and teeth?

-The Centers for Disease Control and Prevention (CDC) define moderate alcohol use as one drink a day for women, and no more than two drinks a day for men.
-They consider heavy drinking to be more than eight drinks a week for women, and 15 or more for men.
+The Centers for Disease Control and Prevention (CDC) defines moderate alcohol use as one drink a day for women and no more than two drinks a day for men.
+The CDC considers heavy drinking to be more than eight drinks a week for women, and 15 or more for men.

 “The color in beverages comes from chromogens,” explains Dr. John Grbic, director of oral biology and clinical research in dentistry at Columbia’s College of Dental Medicine.
-Chromogens attach to tooth enamel that’s been compromised by the acid in alcohol, and stain teeth.
+Chromogens attach to tooth enamel that’s been compromised by the acid in alcohol, staining teeth.
 One way to bypass this is to drink alcoholic drinks with a straw.

-“If you have a preference for mixing liquor with dark sodas or drinking red wine, say goodbye to a white smile,” says Dr. Timothy Chase, D.M.D., of SmilesNY.
-“Aside from the sugar content, dark colored soft drinks can stain or discolor the teeth.
+“If you have a preference for mixing liquor with dark sodas or drinking red wine, say goodbye to a white smile,” says Dr. Timothy Chase, DMD, of SmilesNY.
+“Aside from the sugar content, dark-colored soft drinks can stain or discolor the teeth.
 Remember to rinse your mouth with water between drinks.”

-Beer is only marginally better, according to Dr. Joseph Banker, D.M.D., of Creative Dental.
+Beer is only marginally better, according to Dr. Joseph Banker, DMD, of Creative Dental.
 “Beer is acidic just like wine.
 That makes teeth more likely to be stained by the dark barley and malts found in darker beers.”

-Dr. Banker also notes that drinks high in alcohol, like spirits, dry the mouth.
+Banker also notes that drinks high in alcohol, like spirits, dry the mouth.
 Saliva keeps teeth moist and helps to remove plaque and bacteria from the tooth’s surface.
 Try to stay hydrated by drinking water while you drink alcohol.